tuition fees and living costs

 options available if you normally live in northern ireland

 international and eu students

 Students with disabilities can apply for extra support such as the Disabled Students' Allowance (DSA).
 Please refer to the GOV.UK website.

 RIBA sources of funding

 The RIBA Education department administers a number of bursary and scholarship schemes to support students of architecture.
 Please refer to our Student Funding pages for full information about the opportunities on offer.

-- There are many organisations and bodies that support students with the cost of their education.
-The Financial Assistance document at the bottom of the page provides a list for architecture students to consider.
+There are many organisations and bodies that support students with the cost of their education.
+Our Financial Assistance document provides a list for architecture students to consider.